Sbarro Dominique 3

 In April 1968, Franco Sbarro founded ACA, l'Atelier de Construction Automobile, in a former cigarette factory.
 The very first ACA model was the Dominique III coupé.

-One-off, the car was ordered by Pierre-Yves-Mourgues d'Algues, living in London.
-Franco Sbarro itself delivered the car in England, by road.
-The painting of the hood was damaged during the trip, leaving a Franco Sbarro much embarrassed when arrived in England.
-It was during this trip that Franco Sbarro met Eric Broadley, Lola and GT40 designer.
-He was impressed by Dominique III, so Sbarro took the opportunity to propose to make a road version of the Lola T70 MkIII, to be delivered in three months just for the Racing Car Show in London in January 1969.
-But this is another story.
+Produced in a single unit, it was ordered by London-based Pierre-Yves Mourgues-d'Algues.
+In October 1968, Franco Sbarro himself delivered the car by road to England.
+For the record, the paintwork on the car's hood was damaged during the journey, leaving Franco Sbarro embarrassed on his arrival in London.
+It was during this trip that Franco Sbarro paid a visit to Eric Broadley, designer of the Lola and Ford GT40.
+Broadley was so impressed by the Dominique III that Sbarro took the opportunity to suggest that Broadley design a road version of the Lola T70 MkIII.
+This was to be delivered in just three months, for the London Racing Car Show in January 1969.
+But that's another story.

-Dominique III was initially painted in British racing green then in white.
-Dominique was the first name of the bride of the buyer and the number three referred to the third car designed by Franco Sbarro, the first two being Filipinetti 1 et Filipinetti 2.
+The Dominique III was initially painted in English green, then white.
+For the record, the first name Dominique was that of the buyer's fiancée, and the number three referred to the third car designed by Franco Sbarro, the first two being the Filipinetti 1 and Filipinetti 2.